 Accessibility

-Phillip Island Nature Parks is committed to inclusive access.
-The Penguin Parade Visitor Centre has a Changing Places facility, and the general viewing grandstands are accessible via a steep ramp.
-Quiet zones and headphone zones are marked around viewing areas for visitors with sensory sensitivities.
-Companion card holders receive free entry (phone 03 5951 2830 to book).
+The Penguin Parade Visitor Centre has a Changing Places facility.
+General Viewing grandstands are accessible via a ramp.
+Quiet zones are marked for visitors with sensory sensitivities.
+Companion card holders receive free entry (phone 03 5951 2830).
 Wheelchair access is available at General Viewing, Underground Viewing and Penguins Plus.
-The Nobbies boardwalk and Koala Reserve treetop boardwalks are also wheelchair accessible.
-Contact the Nature Parks in advance to discuss specific accessibility requirements.
+The Nobbies boardwalk and Koala Reserve boardwalks are also wheelchair accessible.

 Experience Phillip Island with Cooee Tours